 I’m Aria!
 I’m primarily a storyteller, and I am primarily telling the story Kidd Commander.
 I write, draw, and do whatever else needs doing to wrestle it into existence.

-I grew up in a house on top of a mountain in Tennessee and taught myself to draw and write in the woods.
+I grew up in a house on top of a mountain in Tennessee and taught myself to make art in the woods.
 Growing up weird in Appalachia was intensely isolating so almost all of my social and artistic connections came from the Internet, and I’m still very active online even though I live in Colorado now.
-In addition to the physical isolation, I was raised in a Christian cult obsessed with the end of the world, which meant my in-person access to different ideas and ways of life was also extremely limited.
-I owe almost all of my artistic (and empathetic) development to webcomics, libraries, and freely accessible passion projects on the old web, and I try my best to repay that by making most of my work easiliy available to anyone with an internet connection.
+In addition to the physical isolation, I was raised in a Christian cult obsessed with the end of the world, which meant my in-person access to different ideas and ways of life was extremely limited.
+I owe almost all of my artistic (and empathetic) development to webcomics, libraries, and freely accessible passion projects on the old web, and I try my best to repay that by making most of my work easily available to anyone with an internet connection.

 I escaped Tennessee with my partner and our cats in 2023 and now we’re in Fort Collins, Colorado.
 It is impossibly lovely here.
-When I’m not working on my own stories, I like looking at other peoples’ stories, lifting heavy things and putting them down again, and eating breakfast food.
+When I’m not working on my own stories, I like looking at other peoples’ stories, lifting heavy things and putting them down again, rollerblading badly, and eating breakfast food.

 If you’re wondering, you can use any pronouns to refer to me!